 The Honorary Board

 Our Honorary Board consists of former Board Directors.
 We sincerely appreciate the benefit that their name and work has given to us.

 John F. Bankes

 Friends of David Suzuki

-Friends of David Suzuki consists of people that are recognized as well regarded and have provided eminent service (leadership, outstanding achievements, recognition obtained) allied with the environmental and science fields as well as bring credibility to David Suzuki Foundation.
+Friends of David Suzuki are people who are recognized, well-regarded and have provided eminent service (leadership, outstanding achievements, recognition) allied with the environmental and science fields and bring credibility to the David Suzuki Foundation.